Ditectrev/DP-203/README.md

 - [ ] Add an Azure Storage account to the job.
 - [x] Increase the streaming units for the job.
 - [ ] Stop the job.

+### You are monitoring an Azure Stream Analytics job.
+You discover that the Backlogged Input Events metric is increasing slowly and is consistently non-zero.
+You need to ensure that the job can handle all the events.
+What should you do?

+- [ ] Change the compatibility level of the Stream Analytics job.
+- [x] Increase the number of streaming units (SUs).
+- [ ] Remove any named consumer groups from the connection and use `$default`.
+- [ ] Create an additional output stream for the existing input stream.

 ### You are building an Azure Stream Analytics job to identify how much time a user spends interacting with a feature on a webpage.
 The job receives events based on user actions on the webpage.
 Each row of data represents an event.
 Each event has a type of either ‘start’ or ‘end’.
 You need to calculate the duration between start and end events.
 How should you complete the query?